Yizhe07/Project_Mental_Health/README.md

 Hi,

-in our project, users can type in all their information, such as name, state, and country and also add in if they have a history of mental problems and if they suffer from job stress.
+In our project, users can type in all their information, such as name, state, and country and also add in if they have a history of mental problems and if they suffer from job stress.
 Once the users input all their information, they are allowed to grade their mental health on an A-D scale, in relation to how their job stress is affecting them.
 A is the highest grade and D is the lowest grade